 Applebee’s Salsa Verde Beef Nachos

 If you order Applebee’s Salsa Verde Beef Nachos as an app, you’re ingesting over 6,000 milligrams of sodium before your entree even arrives.
 That’s nearly three days’ worth of sodium and more than an entire day’s worth of calories.
-Looking for something better to nosh on?
-Check out our picks of Healthy Meals at Applebee’s.
+Not watching your sodium count is one of the 20 Surprising Reasons Why You’re Gaining Weight.

 Chili’s Crispy Fiery Pepper Crispers